kubenetworks/kubevpn/README.md

 This is because of your docker-desktop required resource is less than pod running request resource, it OOM killed, so you can add more resource in your docker-desktop setting `Preferences --> Resources --> Memory`

+- I am using WSL( Windows Sub Linux ) Docker, when use mode `kubevpn dev`, can not connect to cluster network, how to solve this problem?

+Answer: this is because WSL'Docker using Windows's Network, so if even start a container in WSL, this container will not use WSL network, but use Windows network
+Solution:

+- 1): install docker in WSL, not use Windows Docker-desktop
+- 2): use command `kubevpn connect` on Windows, and then startup `kubevpn dev` in WSL
+- 3): startup a container using command `kubevpn connect` on Windows, and then startup `kubevpn dev --network container:$CONTAINER_ID` in WSL